-THEREFORE, Plaintiff prays for judgment against Defendant Sunbelt as follows:
+THEREFORE, Plaintiff prays for judgment against Defendant Arnett as follows:

 - a.
-Declaring that Defendant's unauthorized conduct violates Plaintiff's rights under common law and the Federal Copyright Act; - b.
-Immediately and permanently enjoining Defendant Sunbelt, their members, officers, directors, agents, servants, employees, representatives, attorneys, related companies, successors, assigns, and all others in active concert or participation with them from copying and republishing any of Plaintiff's copyrighted articles or copyrighted material without consent or otherwise infringing Plaintiff's copyrights or other rights in any manner;
+Declaring that Defendant's unauthorized conduct violates Plaintiff's rights under common law and the Federal Copyright Act and the Lanham Act; - a.
+Immediately and permanently enjoining Defendant Arnett, their members, officers, directors, agents, servants, employees, representatives, attorneys, related companies, successors, assigns, and all others in active concert or participation with them from copying and republishing any of Plaintiff's copyrighted articles or copyrighted material without consent or otherwise infringing Plaintiff's copyrights or other rights in any manner;

-- c.
-Enjoin Defendant from "republishing" any of your copyrighted materials that, if granted, would require that the Indianapolis Photo not be available on sunbeltindiana.com which would thereby make it impossible for third party Internet users to download copies of the Indianapolis Photo from said webpage. - d.
-Ordering Defendant Sunbelt to account to Plaintiff for all gains, profits, and advantages derived by Defendants, and third party users by their infringement of Plaintiff's copyrights or such damages as are proper, and since Defendant intentionally infringed plaintiff's copyrights, for the maximum allowable statutory damages for each violation; - e.
-Awarding Plaintiff actual and/or statutory damages for Defendant copyright infringement in an amount to be determined at trial; - f.
-Awarding Plaintiff their costs, reasonable attorneys' fees, and disbursements in this action, pursuant to 17 U.S.C. § 505; and - g.
+- b.
+Enjoin Defendant from "republishing" any of your copyrighted materials that, if granted, would require that the Indianapolis Photo not be available on http://executive-accommodations.com which would thereby make it impossible for third party Internet users to download copies of the Indianapolis Photo from said webpage. - c.
+Ordering Defendant Arnett to account to Plaintiff for all gains, profits, and advantages derived by Defendants, and third-party users by their infringement of Plaintiff's copyrights or such damages as are proper, and since Defendant intentionally infringed plaintiff's copyrights, for the maximum allowable statutory damages for each violation; - d.
+Awarding Plaintiff actual and/or statutory damages for Defendant's copyright infringement and Lanham Act violations in an amount to be determined at trial; - e.
+Awarding Plaintiff their costs, reasonable attorneys' fees, and disbursements in this action, pursuant to 17 U.S.C. § 505 and 15 U.S.C.
+1125(a) and; - f.
 Awarding Plaintiff such other and further relief as is just and proper.